Coastal Policy Lab wraps up the semester with presentations in Sanibel Island

 Dune restoration experiments under way by Hallie Fischman from the Angelini Ecology Lab

 Hallie Fischman is an Environmental Engineering Sciences PhD student in the Angelini Ecology Lab studying the restoration of coastal ecosystems.
 She is currently researching how facilitation and mutualistic interactions can improve coastal restoration.
-Hallie’s been busy in the field recently, planting dune grasses as part of a restoration study, and she took a break […]
+Hallie’s been busy in the field recently, planting dune grasses as part of a restoration study, and she took a break from […]

 Read more »